| site search by freefind |

 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

+The first artwork we have depicting Jesus dates from about two hundred years after He lived.
 Nevertheless, let’s see what we can discover about what Jesus looked like.
-Some of what is below is solid deduction and some is conjecture.
+Some of what is below is solid deduction, and some is conjecture.
 You can decide for yourself how much is valid.

 As we think about what did Jesus look like we need to realize that He looked like an average person.
 He was not especially handsome or attractive, Isaiah tells us.
 We need to picture an average-looking man from the Middle East.